dokku/dokku/docs/configuration/ssl.md

 #### SSL and Multiple Domains

 When an SSL certificate is associated to an application, the certificate will be associated with *all* domains currently associated with said application.
 Your certificate _should_ be associated with all of those domains, otherwise accessing the application will result in SSL errors.
-If you wish to remove one of the domains from the application, refer to the [domain configuration documentation](/docs/configuration/domains.md).
+If you wish to remove one of the domains from the application, refer to the [domain configuration documentation](/configuration/domains).

 Note that with the default nginx template, requests will be redirected to the `https` version of the domain.
 If this is not the desired state of request resolution, you may customize the nginx template in use.
-For more details, see the [nginx documentation](/docs/configuration/nginx.md).
+For more details, see the [nginx documentation](/configuration/nginx).

 ### Certificate generation

+!!! note
-> Note: Using this method will create a self-signed certificate, which is only recommended for development or staging use, not production environments.
+    Using this method will create a self-signed certificate, which is only recommended for development or staging use, not production environments.

 The `certs:generate` command will walk you through the correct `openssl` commands to create a key, csr and a self-signed cert for a given app/domain.
 We automatically put the self-signed cert in place as well as add the specified domain to the application configuration.